 Learn to Paddle

-Sessions will be run over 3 hours and all boats, life jackets and paddles are provided.
+Sessions are run over 3 hours and all boats, life jackets and paddles are provided.

 The aim of the course is to introduce you to the sport of kayaking and to deliver the skills necessary to use a recreational kayak safely, in calm, flatwater conditions, close to shore.

-The course will cover a short introduction to a variety of boats and paddles, safety issues, entry and exit techniques, basic paddling techniques, what to do in a capsize.
+The courses cover a short introduction to a variety of boats and paddles, safety issues, entry and exit techniques, basic paddling techniques, what to do in a capsize.